-“The Principles have it that emptiness does not come from the ego, so how can there be an ego that can govern it?
-So there is no ego.
-Non-ego [anatman] basically (means) that there is no ego in that which is born and dies; it does not (mean) that there is no Buddha-nature Ego.”
+“The Teachings have it that emptiness does not come from the self (hsin), so how can there be a self that can govern it?
+So there is no self.
+Non-self [anatman] basically means that there is no self in that which is born and dies; it does not (mean) that there is no Buddha-nature Self.”

-He asked, “How can there exist an ego apart from non-ego?”
+Tao-sheng asked, “How can there exist a self apart from non-self?”

 “Because it is eternal, it is self-existent.
-This is the meaning of Ego.
+This is the meaning of Self.
 It responds to the impressions made unceasingly by beings.
-Its self-existence comes from That; it does not originate from ego.”
-26 (26 All of these quotations are from Tao-sheng’s commentary on the Nirvana Sutra)
+Its self-existence comes from That; it does not originate from a self.”
+(All of these quotations are from Tao-sheng’s commentary on the Nirvana Sutra)

 The idea of the soul was not restricted to the South.
 Tsukamoto, commenting on the use of the word ‘spirit-soul’ says, “it would seem possible to sum up the views of both the lay thinkers and the Buddhists of Northern Ch’i on this subject in these words: ‘The wondrous incomprehensible spirit is immanent in all men.
 A human being, by refining this spirit and bringing out his own true nature in its pristine beauty, can become a genie, a sage or a buddha.’”
 This notion of a soul was repudiated by the followers of Bodhidharma.